darshi24/book-review-react-app/README.md

 - Both reviewers and users can visit other people's profiles but cannot see some personal information.
 For example, reviewers cannot see which books were added to the wishlist.
 - The home page becomes personalized after logging in.
 - The home page displays the current number of reviewers, users, and reviews.
 The number change dynamically.
 - Anyone can visit the website and browse through it without signing in or logging in.
 But that means they get limited functionality.
 For example, one can search for books but only read a few characters of each review, and cannot post a review, or add a book to the wishlist.
+One can visit the reviewer's profile but cannot see their email address.
+One can visit a normal user's profile but cannot see their email address or their wishlist.